-A full year of service at the original position is needed before an officer can be reassigned to the position of administrator or a internal auditor.
+A full year of service at the original position is needed before an officer can be reassigned to the position of administrator or an internal auditor.

-A full year of service at the original position is needed before a internal auditor can be can be reassigned to the position of administrator or an officer.
+A full year of service at the original position is needed before an internal auditor can be reassigned to the position of administrator or an officer.